Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Real-time updates

-Integrated ordering and payment
+Integrated orders and payment

 Allergen and nutritional management

-Usage analytics and data
+Analytics and usage data

-Modern restaurant interior with digital menu
+Interior of a modern restaurant with digital menu

 Step-by-step guide